30th Mechanized Brigade (Ukraine): 1990–present

 The 30th Guards Tank Division, along with the rest of the 8th Tank Army and the Carpathian Military District, became part of the Ukrainian Ground Forces according to the order of Ukraine About Armed Forces of Ukraine from December 6, 1991.
 In February 1992, all units of the division pledged their allegiance to Ukraine.

 It was still designated a tank division as of Decree N 350/93 (August 21, 1993).
 On October 20, 1999, the division was awarded the Novohrad-Volynskyi designation.
 On July 30, 2004, the division was reformed into a brigade.

-Currently the brigade is the only mechanized brigade that does not have any conscripts.
+As of 2006, the brigade was the only mechanized brigade that did not have any conscripts.
 It is also a part of Joint Rapid Reaction Forces.
 Over a hundred soldiers from the brigade have served in peacekeeping missions in Sierra Leone, Lebanon, Iraq and Kosovo.

 A battalion of the brigade was part of POLUKRBAT in the 2006 rotation.
-As of October 12, 2007, the 2nd Mechanized Battalion of the brigade is deployed in Kosovo as part of the POLUKRBAT.
+As of October 12, 2007, the 2nd Mechanized Battalion of the brigade was deployed in Kosovo as part of the POLUKRBAT.

-The commander of the brigade served as a commander of the 5th Separate Mechanized brigade in Iraq.
+The commander of the brigade served as a commander of the 5th Mechanized Brigade in Iraq.

-War in Ukraine
+Russo-Ukrainian War

 War in Donbas

-In the spring of 2014, after the annexation of Crimea to Russia, the 30th mechanized brigade, one of the five brigades of the armed forces of Ukraine, which was manned at that time by contract soldiers and was sent to the south, including to the Berdiansk region, to protect against a possible invasion from Crimea.
+In the spring of 2014, after the annexation of Crimea by the Russian Federation, the 30th Mechanized Brigade, one of the five brigades of the armed forces of Ukraine at the time, was sent to the south, including to the Berdiansk region, to protect against a possible invasion of mainland from Crimea.
+At the time, the brigade was manned by contract soldiers.

-Participated in the armed conflict in the east of Ukraine.
-In the summer of 2014, the brigade took part in the battles for Saur-Mogila.
+The brigade participated in the armed conflict in the east of Ukraine.
+In the summer of 2014, the brigade took part in the battles for Savur-Mohyla.

 In 2015 the brigade took part in the Battle of Debaltseve during the war in Donbas.

-On 18 November 2015 the Soviet decorations of brigade's full name (30th Separate Guards Mechanized Novohrad-Volynskyi Rivne Orders of the Red Banner and Suvorov Brigade) were removed, leaving the full name of 30th Separate Guards Mechanized Novohrad-Volynskyi Rivne Brigade.
+On 18 November 2015 the Soviet decorations of the brigade's full name (30th Separate Guards Mechanized Novohrad-Volynskyi Rivne Orders of the Red Banner and Suvorov Brigade) were removed, leaving the full name of 30th Separate Guards Mechanized Novohrad-Volynskyi Rivne Brigade.
 On 22 August 2016, its Guards title was also removed.

 As part of Ukrainian Independence Day celebrations on August 24, 2018, the brigade received the new honorific "Konstanty Ostrogski".

 As of 1 March 2020, the brigade had lost 178 people during the war in Donbas.